shigedangao/lymui/docs/rgb.md

 ### Targeted colors

-With an RGB struct you can convert to the rgb to the format below:
+With an RGB struct you can convert to the color format below:

 - hex
 - cymk